i-ceu/EliteHomes-Zoja/README.md

 ## Documentation

-The contribution guide can be found in the [Contribution Guidelines](https://github.com/Olatisunkanmi/EliteHomes-Zoja/blob/readme/DOCUMENTATION.md).
+The Documentation can be found in the [Documentation ](https://github.com/Olatisunkanmi/EliteHomes-Zoja/blob/readme/DOCUMENTATION.md).

 ## License